caseyamcl/openapi-params/README.md

 ## Handling Errors

-Paramee was designed around the assumption that errors would be most commonly turned into HTTP messages.
+OpenApi-Params was designed around the assumption that errors would be most commonly turned into HTTP messages.

 _todo.. document in-depth_

 ## Debugging

-Paramee
+OpenApi-Params